AndrewCopeland/zettelkasten/kasten/1587149181-cyberark-conjur-vault-sync-reset-cert.md

 The new certificate is retrieved from the Master and is loaded in the `LocalMachine\Root` certificate store.

-Restart the CyberArk Vault Synchronizer service.
+Restart the CyberArk Vault-Conjur Synchronizer service.

 ## Links
 - [1588949676-cyberark-conjur-sync-unable-to-detect-conjur-server-version.md](1588949676-cyberark-conjur-sync-unable-to-detect-conjur-server-version.md)